 In addition to year, make and model, your vehicle’s trim and body styles can affect your car insurance rates.
 Trim styles that offer greater horsepower and luxury details can add to the vehicle’s MSRP, which could mean higher rates.

-“The trim level of a vehicle may impact insurance prices a little, but not much,” McKenzie says.
-“The different packages and safety features a vehicle has could make an impact of $5-$10 each month on insurance, depending upon the vehicle.”
+“The trim level of a vehicle may impact insurance prices a little, but not much,” Mckenzie says.
+“The different packages and safety features a vehicle has could impact $5-$10 monthly on insurance, depending upon the vehicle.”

 Here’s a breakdown of various trim types and body styles: